jbossas/archetypes/jboss-as-poh5-archetype/readme.md

 Deploying the application
 -------------------------

-First you need to start JBoss AS 7.
+First you need to start JBoss AS 7 / EAP6.
 To do this, run

     $JBOSS_HOME/bin/standalone.sh

 or if you are using windows

     $JBOSS_HOME/bin/standalone.bat

+Note: Adding "-b 0.0.0.0" to the above commands will allow external clients (phones, tablets,
+      desktops, etc...) connect through your local network.

 To deploy the application, you first need to produce the archive to deploy using the following Maven goal:

     mvn package

-You can now deploy the artifact to JBoss AS by executing the following command:
+You can now deploy the artifact to JBoss AS 7 / EAP6 by executing the following command:

     mvn jboss-as:deploy